illayarajap/Raja/README.md

-# Raja

-Still a doubt, so editing the file.
+Done editing in my PC and merging the file to repository.